xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 issue: 15
 ---

-<sup>I live stream my writing sessions.
-Follow me at [livecoding.tv/denten](https://www.livecoding.tv/denten) if you are intrested in the mechanics of manuscript preparation, Bash, Vim, Git, Markdown, Pandoc, or Zotero.</sup>
+<sub>I live stream my writing sessions.
+Follow me at
+[livecoding.tv/denten](https://www.livecoding.tv/denten) if you are intrested in the mechanics of manuscript preparation, Bash, Vim, Git, Markdown, Pandoc, or Zotero.</sub>

 As I write these words, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 And at every 15 minutes, a pleasant